google/sxg-rs/cloudflare_worker/README.md

    Copy the command from your `artifact.yaml`, and use it in `cloudflare_worker` folder to set the wrangler secret.

-1. Run `cloudflare_worker/publish.sh` to build and deploy the worker online.
+1. Run `cloudflare_worker/publish.sh` to let the worker load the private keys.

 1. Go to the [workers dashboard](https://dash.cloudflare.com/workers), and edit the `your_domain.com/*` route to fail open, like this: